Mark Korte

-Mark Korte (born August 2, 1996) is a professional Canadian football offensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+Mark Korte (born August 2, 1996) is a Canadian professional football offensive lineman for the Edmonton Elks of the Canadian Football League (CFL).

 University career

 Korte played U Sports football for the Alberta Golden Bears from 2014 to 2017.

 Professional career

-Ottawa REDBLACKS
+Ottawa Redblacks

-Korte was drafted by the Ottawa Redblacks in the first round with the fourth overall pick in the 2018 CFL Draft and signed with the team on May 16, 2018.
-He made the team's active roster following training camp and played in the team's season opener on June 21, 2018 against the Saskatchewan Roughriders.
+Korte was drafted by the Ottawa Redblacks in the first round with the fourth overall pick in the 2018 CFL draft and signed with the team on May 16, 2018.
+He made the team's active roster following training camp and played in the team's season opener on June 21, 2018, against the Saskatchewan Roughriders.
 He re-signed with the Ottawa Redblacks on January 26, 2021.

 Edmonton Elks

 Korte signed with the Edmonton Elks to open free agency on February 8, 2022.